 - Sands social media platforms (Facebook, Twitter, Instagram, LinkedIn)

 - Sands publications (Spotlight on Sands, Impact Report, brochures)

 - Sands awareness materials (leaflets, adverts, newsletters)

 - Events and internal and external presentations including Sands training workshops for healthcare professionals

 Please note that we do not guarantee to use all the material sent to us.
 It will depend on what we need for each situation.

 If we do use your material we may want to add your name and contact details, as well as the names of your baby(ies).
-So please complete Section 4 to indicate we have your permission to do this and to let us know how you would like your baby(ies) name(s) to appear.
+Please complete this form to indicate whether we have your permission to do this and to let us know how you would like your baby(ies) name(s) to appear.

 Please note that if you provide consent via a Sands’ local support group, you are effectively providing consent to Sands as an organisation and the materials provided may be reproduced at national, as well as local level.
 You can withdraw your permission for us to process your personally identifiable information at any time by contacting our Supporter Care Team on 020 3897 3415 or at firstname.lastname@example.org

 Information about privacy

 If you have sent us photos that include people other than yourself: